Aciz/et-map-source-rebuilds/README.md

 * The blends are made to work when the entire map is made of detail brushes.
 Due to modern compilers more aggressively deleting vertices from brushes and re-splitting the brush faces, some of the original terrain geometry gets chopped to different shapes of brushes due to some of the brush vertices being inside structural brushes, which causes the terrain blending to break.
 This is fine for the main use case of these rebuilds (original trickjump maps) since everythng inside the room that a jump is in should be detail anyway, but if you are for example making a slightly edited version of one of these maps for regular gameplay, you might need to tweak the structural construction of the map to prevent this.
 * Some terrains use special "reverse blend" shaders in some places.
 This is because certain blends present in the maps are only possible if using PCX alphamap blending, which requires the blending direction to be reversed for a `q3map_alphaMod` blend to work.
 This is because PCX alphamap blending does not care about the blend direction unlike `q3map_alphaMod` blending, it only cares if you have a shader available that is able to blend A -> B.
 * Some maps include tweaked versions of original shaders (different names, only used in these maps).
 These are mainly to work around the way modern compilers handle face splitting and T-Junc fixing - sometimes the terrain brushwork gets split up differently compared to the original map, resulting in terrain blending breaking unexpectedly.
+* Maps created from decompiles were decompiled with texture alignment resolving enabled.
+They should be mostly fine in terms of texture alignment, but a thorough check has not been performed, only obvious issues that decompile has trouble resolving (some doors & other movers).

 ## Map-specific notes
 ### Battery